 Eating along the water is almost universally appealing.
 We are drawn to the waterfronts of our communities, and we are also drawn to delicious dining options; to have the best of both is a powerful combination!
-Restaurants that accomplish this with a flare not only attract patrons, but can also define the waterfront in that neighborhood and for the city.
+Restaurants that accomplish it with flare not only attract patrons, but can also define the waterfront in that neighborhood and for the city.

 A Few of the Best: